 We updated the look and layout of the DickiesStore website with the goal of improving user interaction and conversion rate.
 Emphasis was placed on user reviews and USPs.
 We simplified navigation and added video content to product pages.
 Then we re-styled the blog and used it as a platform to publish lifestyle-centric content which would lead users to specially created pages on the main site – especially during campaigns.

-Research revealed that Dickies gear was useful to niche interest groups outside of the workwear industry, so among a few others, we ended up reaching out to dog lovers.
+Research revealed that Dickies gear was useful to niche interest groups outside of the workwear industry, so among other lifestyle verticals we ended up reaching out to dog lovers.
 After developing a bespoke landing page featuring products like rain gear, jackets, boots, wellies and hi-vis clothing, we started creating content for dog walkers.
 We connected with personalities on popular pet forums and blogs who gave us exposure by featuring products and doing give-aways.
 We also approached dog sanctuaries and shelters and gave them a platform on which to promote their cause.
 Why?
 Because everyone loves dogs.

-With our plan firmly on course and a killer content calendar, we managed to steer the Facebook focus away from products and onto lifestyle.
-Doing this took the fan base from 2000 to well over 8000 followers in 6 months – and later on to 39 000!
+With our plan firmly on course and a killer content calendar, we managed to steer the Facebook focus away from products and into lifestyle.
+Doing this took the fan base from 2000 to 20 000 in just a year!
 Because of this, engagement and reach increased significantly and we saw in an increase in traffic to the website and Social assisted conversions.
 Facebook is now one of the top 5 referral traffic sources for DickiesStore.